 Reason #1 – If you book through an airline and the airline goes bust while you’re out of the country, you’re on your own!
-If you book with a reliable. registered, licenced travel agent they’re insured for it and they will make arrangements to get you home.
+If you book with a reliable. registered, licensed travel agent they’re insured for it and they will make arrangements to get you home.

-Reason #2 – The internet is a big, scary place and there are so many options when it comes to flights, options and travel dates, you really need an expert to double check what you’re doing.
-They’ll ensure you’re allowing enough time for customs clearance in the case of connecting international flights, they know about passport expiry date requirements (it’s not the same every where you go), Travel Visas, vaccinations and travel alerts for various destinations.
-They’re available to answer all of your questions and make your travel experience as stress and risk free as possible.
+Reason #2 – The internet is a big, scary place and there are so many options when it comes to flights, options and travel dates, you really need an expert to double-check what you’re doing.
+They’ll ensure you’re allowing enough time for customs clearance in the case of connecting international flights, they know about passport expiry date requirements (it’s not the same everywhere you go), Travel Visas, vaccinations and travel alerts for various destinations.
+They’re available to answer all of your questions and make your travel experience as stress and risk-free as possible.
 Our agent even ensures our dietary needs are booked – no special effort required on our part.
 They book our seat preference without extra costs and even made sure to use the Air Canada flight number instead of the code-share flight code so that we maximized our Aeroplan miles.
 How sweet is that!
 You can’t tell me that all of that would be easily available to you if you were trying to book yourself on the airline’s website or one of the many travel-booking sites.

 Reason #3 – Most travel agents worth their salt will price match what you’re able to find online.
 NOTE: Be sure to find out what proof the agent needs so that you can take a screen capture and send it to them as proof of price.
 Our agent requires that we find the price and proceed through the process to the part where you’d start entering the traveller’s information – easy peasy!

 Reason #4 – They’re FREE!
-For the most part you’ll never be charged any more to book your travel through a travel agent – crazy but true.
+For the most part you’ll never be charged anymore to book your travel through a travel agent – crazy but true.